EMS education programs (EMT training)

 Clinical and internship rotations are scheduled outside of, and in addition to, the classroom hours.
 The course includes ECG interpretation, advanced airway management, medication administration and other advanced life support skills.
 The curriculum meets or exceeds the DOT national standards and will prepare the student to sit for the National Registry written and practical exams.
 The student will be expected to complete clinical rotations in any of the Community Health Network emergency departments, ambulance rotation at one or more of our affiliated providers, intensive care unit, surgery department, respiratory care, as well as labor and delivery.
 Sub-courses also included in this course are Advanced Cardiac Life Support, Pediatric Advanced Life Support and Prehospital Trauma Life Support.

-The cost for this course is $5750.00, which includes application fee, lab and technical fees, tuition, sub-courses, FISDAP fees, and books.
+The cost for this course is $6000.00, which includes application fee, lab and technical fees, tuition, FISDAP fees, and textbooks.

 Please contact the Community Health Network EMS education staff if you have questions regarding these programs or application packets at 317-355-2311 or 317-355-2433.